temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options

 * `--limit` (int) -
-  Show the first `N` clusters from the list.
+  Show the first `N` clusters from the list

 ### temporal operator cluster remove: Remove a remote cluster

-Remove a remote cluster from this system.
+Remove a remote cluster from this system

 ```
 temporal operator cluster remove --name YourClusterName